Object Detection in 20 Years: A Survey: Object Detection in 20 Years

-Multi-reference detection is the most popular framework for multi-scale object detection \cite{NIPS15-FasterRCNN, TPAMI17-FasterRCNN, CVPR17-YOLOv2, ECCV16-SSD}.
-Its main idea is to pre-define a set of reference boxes (a.k.a. anchor boxes) with different sizes and aspect-ratios at different locations of an image, and then predict the detection box based on these references.

-A typical loss of each predefined anchor box consists of two parts: 1) a cross-entropy loss for category recognition and 2) an L1/L2 regression loss for object localization.
-A general form of the loss function can be written as follows:

-where $t$ and $t^*$ are the locations of predicted and ground-truth bounding box, $p$ and $p^*$ are their category probabilities. $\text{IOU}\{a, a^*\}$ is the IOU between the anchor $a$ and its ground-truth $a^*$. $\eta$ is an IOU threshold, say, 0.5.
-If an anchor that does not cover any objects, its localization loss does not count in the final loss.

-Another popular technique in the last two years is multi-resolution detection \cite{ECCV16-SSD, CVPR17-FPN, ECCV16-Unified, CVPR18-SingleShotRefine}, i.e.\ by detecting objects of different scales at different layers of the network.
-Since a CNN naturally forms a feature pyramid during its forward propagation, it is easier to detect larger objects in deeper layers and smaller ones in shallower layers.
-Multi-reference and multi-resolution detection have now become two basic building blocks in the state of the art object detection systems.
+\textbf{Multi-reference/-resolution detection:} Multi-reference detection is now the most used method for multi-scale detection \cite{NIPS15-FasterRCNN, TPAMI17-FasterRCNN, CVPR17-YOLOv2, ECCV16-SSD, bochkovskiy2020yolov4, tian2019fcos}.
+The main idea of multi-reference detection \cite{NIPS15-FasterRCNN, TPAMI17-FasterRCNN, CVPR17-YOLOv2, ECCV16-SSD, bochkovskiy2020yolov4, tian2019fcos} is to first define a set of references (a.k.a. anchors, including boxes and points) at every location of an image, and then predict the detection box based on these references.
+Another popular technique is multi-resolution detection \cite{ECCV16-SSD, CVPR17-FPN, ECCV16-Unified, cai2018cascade, liu2021swin}, i.e.\ by detecting objects of different scales at different layers of the network.
+Multi-reference and multi-resolution detection have now become two basic building blocks in the state-of-the-art object detection systems.